buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcEllipseProfileDef.md

 # IfcEllipseProfileDef

 _IfcEllipseProfileDef_ defines an ellipse as the profile definition used by the swept surface geometry or the swept area solid.
-It is given by its semi axis attributes and placed within the 2D position coordinate system, established by the _Position_ attribute.
+It is given by its semi axis attributes and placed within the 2D position coordinate system, established by the _Position_ attribute.<!-- end of definition -->

 > HISTORY  New entity in IFC2x